Quick Answer

 My sweat-proof eye staples

-If you wear lash extensions, please don't just throw mascara on and hope for the best.
-Read this first: Can You Put Mascara on Eyelash Extensions?
+If you wear lash extensions, don't skip this: Can You Put Mascara on Eyelash Extensions?

 Step 7: Cheeks, brows, lips (humidity-proof finishing)